singer-io/tap-autopilot/README.md

 5. [Optional] Add additional optional config parameters

     You can include two other key-value pairs in your `config.json` to further customize the behavior of this Tap.
-    - `start_date` indicates how far back Autopilot should retrieve Contacts data in the absence of a State file, all of the other streams will fully sync on every run.
+    - `start_date` will alter the Contacts stream to only sync contacts that have an `updated_at` value greater than the `start_date` supplied in the config file.
+If not included, the Contacts stream will sync all contacts.
+All of the other streams will fully sync on every run regardless of the `start_date`.
 Start dates should conform to the [RFC3339 specification](https://www.ietf.org/rfc/rfc3339.txt).
     - `user_agent` should be set to something that includes a contact email address should the API provider need to contact you for any reason.

     If you were to use both of these, your complete config.json should look something like this.